myrthe-vt/be-more-android/README.md

 * **"No search library found":** If web search fails, ensure you are in the virtual environment and `duckduckgo-search` is installed via pip.
 * **Shutdown Errors:** When you exit the script (Ctrl+C), you might see `Expression 'alsa_snd_pcm_mmap_begin' failed`. **This is normal.** It just means the audio stream was cut off mid-sample.
 It does not affect the functionality.
 * **Audio Glitches:** If the voice sounds fast or slow, the script attempts to auto-detect sample rates.
 Ensure your `config.json` points to a valid `.onnx` voice model in the `piper/` folder.
+If your custom BMO voice sounds incredibly deep, slow, or "demonic," don't panic!
+This is not an issue with the Piper installation or the setup script.
+It is almost always caused by a **Sample Rate (Hz)** mismatch between the model and the audio player.

+Here is how to fix it:

+**Fix 1: Match the Sample Rate**
+By default, `agent.py` expects "medium" quality models and plays audio at 22050 Hz.
+If your custom model was trained at a different quality (like 48000 Hz or 16000 Hz), playing it at the default rate will stretch or compress the audio, severely altering the pitch.

+1. Open your model's configuration file (e.g., `voices/bmo.onnx.json`).
+2. Look for the `"sample_rate"` property and note the number (e.g., `22050`, `16000`, `48000`).
+3. Open `agent.py` and find the line: `PIPER_RATE = 22050`.
+4. Change that number to match the sample rate in your `.json` file.
+5. Save the file and restart the agent.

+**Fix 2: Check the Length Scale**
+If the sample rates match perfectly, the issue might be the model's internal pacing setting.

+1. Open your `voices/bmo.onnx.json` file.
+2. Look inside the `"inference"` block for a setting called `"length_scale"`.
+3. Piper uses this to determine the speed of the voice.
+If this value is set significantly higher than `1.0`, it will stretch the audio and make BMO sound like a zombie.
+Lower it closer to `1.0` to speed the voice back up to normal.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.